esyede/rakit/packages/docs/data/validation.md

 'bio' => 'filled',
 ```

-The `filled` rule ensures that if the field exists, it must have a value (cannot be empty).
+The `filled` rule ensures that the field has a value (cannot be empty).
+In the current implementation
+it is checked even when the field is missing, so a missing field fails it too, just like `required`.

 **Difference between `required`, `present`, and `filled`:**